SeisComP/seiscomp/doc/base/getting-started.rst

    starting scmag
    starting scevent

 Now the system should run.
-To check everything again, :program:`seiscomp check` can be run which should print *is running* for all started modules.
+To check everything again, :command:`seiscomp check` can be run which should print *is running* for all started modules.
 If everything is working, the analysis tools can be started, e.g. MapView.